 Hi Friends and Music Family!
 I’m writing this to you from high in Canadian airspace.
 Now some say that musicians are high all the time, but we don’t need to go there.
 I’m making my way back from Calgary, AB where I was performing this weekend with my buds Greg Greenway and Joe Jencks.
 We […]

-My New CD – Ready to Go!
+My New CD – On Solid Ground

 The Kennedy Center’s Program in which teachers learn ways to teach in, through, and about the arts, school administrators learn ways to harness the power of the arts for learning and artists learn ways to be more effective in their work with students and teachers.